 9 – Read the fine Manuals

 The CODEX, which is the WordPress documentation, is an important source of information and If you know nothing about WordPress templates and roles, then WPHIERARCHY is probably the best place to learn.
-(You can also watch our all new video tutorials)
+(You can also read this useful documentation from the WordPress Theme Handbook and watch our all new video tutorials)

 10- Start your project carefully and discerningly

-While available within Pinegrow, Bootstrap Blocks for WordPress (Bootstrap 3.3.x) are more recommended for simple landing pages and projects with no deep customization.
+While available within Pinegrow, Bootstrap Blocks for WordPress (Bootstrap 3.3.x) are suitable for simple landing pages, projects that don’t require deep customization and for learning about how to accomplish things with Pinegrow WordPress builder.

 Happy Pinegrowing and WordPress theming !